telerik/maui-docs/installation/windows/vs-template.md

 	* If you select the **Telerik .NET MAUI Blank App** option, you can start configuring the created blank application.

-	* If you select the **Telerik .NET MAUI Blank Shell App** option, you can start configuring the created blank shell application.
+	* If you select the **Telerik .NET MAUI Blank Shell App** option, you can start configuring the created blank .NET MAUI Shell application.
+You can use this project as a .NET MAUI Shell example.
+In addition, you can use the features like shell navigation, .NET MAUI Shell flyout and .NET MAUI Shell tabs.
+For more details on .NET MAUI Shell review the official [Microsoft documentation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/).

 1. Visual Studio opens the solution directly configured to use the Telerik UI for .NET MAUI controls and the `Telerik.UI.for.Maui` NuGet package is installed.